 When I toured in 2013, I met a junior political science and Spanish major, Katie, who (despite the strong wind you can hear in the video) was very confident and quite happy with her choice of Case Western.

 My tour guide Charlie was a first-year biomedical engineering major from Illinois.
 He told us about the SAGES program – Seminar Approach to General Education and Scholarship – a sort of honors program in which students take smaller, interdisciplinary courses capped at 17 students.
 SAGES focuses on critical thinking and writing skills.
-Case also features “think[box],” an innovation space where students can design, create, collaborate with other students and take products to the market.
+Case Western also features “think[box],” an innovation space where students can design, create, collaborate with other students and take products to the market.
 Students can apply for funding to jump-start these team projects.

 Case is very proud of Albert A. Michelson, the first American to win the Nobel Prize for any science discipline, who taught at Case from 1883-1889, and several buildings are named after him.
 The Prize was awarded for an experiment conducted during his time here, then known as Case School of Applied Science, with Professor Edward Morley of the then-Western Reserve University (the two schools merged in 1967).